Article contents

 Plus, in order to send bitcoin to a bank account it would require you to register and verify your identity with a crypto exchange, so the authorities would be able to find out who you are if you had bad intentions.

-It is far simpler to use the traditional banking system to launder money, and happens far more than in crypto.
+It is far simpler to use the traditional banking system to launder money.
 In fact, almost all of the big banks have been found processing money-laundering transactions.
-HSBC were recently fined £64 million for facilitating Mexican drug cartel payments.
+Recently, the FCA fined Barclays £42 million for poor handling of financial crimes that lead to money laundering.

 What’s the difference between Bitcoin, bitcoin and BTC?